ayush7275gupta/HealthSage/README.md

-# HealthSage - Machine Learning Project on Disease Predictions using Symptoms
+# HealthSage : Your Health Assistant (Machine Learning Project on Disease Predictions using Symptoms)

 # Problem Statement
 HealthSage is a Python-based application that leverages machine learning to assist users in preliminary disease detection based on their symptoms.
 Designed with a user-friendly graphical interface powered by Tkinter, HealthSage aims to simplify the often overwhelming process of health information gathering.
 By utilizing machine learning algorithms such as Decision Tree, Random Forest, Naive Bayes, and k-Nearest Neighbors (kNN), the application provides reliable predictions and serves as an aid for users to understand potential health concerns before consulting a medical professional.

 # Why HealthSage?
 In today’s world, health information needs are evolving rapidly, influencing how individuals seek medical advice.
 Many people face challenges when trying to:
   1. Navigate the vast amount of medical information available online.
   2. Understand complex medical terminology.